-When people think about exercise most people forget about lifting weights.
+When people think about exercise some people forget about lifting weights.
 They think about running, walking, biking etc. Lifting weights is the most important exercise you can do for your body.
 If you only have time to do one or the other meaning cardio or lift – lift!

 Let’s refer to it as strength training from now on.
 This is because building muscle doesn’t mean just lifting a barbell.
 Exercises such as push ups count as well.
 Exercises that are included in strength training are lifting free weights such as barbells or dumbbells, weight machines, water exercises, or using your own body weight such as calisthenics.